ccall6/apstra-graph-queries-guide/apstra-graph-queries-an-alternative-guide.md

 Matches if the property value is null (or None).
 The default value for many properties is null, so this is way to check if that property has been set or not.

-To verify the default value for a property, check the reference design schema (viewable vai the Apstra Graph Explorer).
+To verify the default value for a property, check the reference design schema (viewable via the Apstra Graph Explorer).
 For example, this is the schema for the virtual_network reserved_vlan_id property, which shows that its default value is null:

 ```
     "reserved_vlan_id": {